Share this article

 Pure love and affection

 Licking is a dog’s version of a big hug, and it’s a classic way to show affection.
 It’s common for them to lick their mother and other family members, so take it as a compliment!
-Affectionate licking helps them bond with you, and if they lick you more when you seem sad, they just want to cheer you up.
+Affectionate licking helps them bond with you, and if they lick you more when you seem sad, they probably just want to cheer you up.

 You’ve got tasty hands

 Whether you’ve just cooked something tasty or you’ve been browsing yummy treats, your pup’s super-sensitive nose knows it!
-They may lick your hands to savor those lingering scents, even if they don’t smell quite so “delicious” to you.
+They might lick your hands to savor those lingering scents, even if they don’t smell quite so “delicious” to you.
 Be mindful that sometimes, something that smells good to them may actually cause them harm.
-If you come into contact with something that could be potentially toxic to your pooch, make sure you wash your hands thoroughly before touching them.
+If you come into contact with something that could potentially be toxic to your pooch, make sure you wash your hands thoroughly before touching them.

 Curious about other scents on you